PHILIPP111007/exac_browser/README.md

 so you can run it again at any time if you think something might be wrong - it will reload the database from scratch.
 You can also reload parts of the database using any of the following commands:

+Copy all data files to `./exac_data` and then start docker container

 ```sh
 python manage.py load_variants_file
 python manage.py load_dbsnp_file